Automattic/jetpack/projects/plugins/jetpack/readme.txt

 **Bug fixes**

 * Contact Form: prevent post status transition actions from firing twice when the post status is changed.
+* Crowdsignal: avoid issues when using a Crowdsignal shortcode in the block editor.

 --------